jschirad/jschirad/README.md

 # Hi there, I'm Facundo Schirado 👋

-I'm a software developer with a passion for programming and technology.
+I'm a SRE with a passion for programming and technology.
 I enjoy working on projects related to web development, infrastructure automation, and cloud computing.

 - 🔭 I’m currently working on various infrastructure projects.
 - 🌱 I’m always learning and expanding my skills, currently diving deeper into cloud technologies and containerization.